Fieldwork

 Transportation: Students are expected to provide their own transportation to and from Portugal (Lisbon airport) as airfare is not included in the tuition.
 Once in Portugal, transportation will be provided by the field school.
 Upon arrival at the Lisbon airport on Sunday July 27th or Sunday August 10th, students will be greeted by either Rui, Bianca, or Gonçalo and brought as a group to Redondo.
 At the end of the season (Saturday August 30th), students will be brought back to the Lisbon airport or elsewhere in the city if they plan to stay in Portugal a while longer after the project.
 Please inform us of your travel plans as far in advance as possible.

 The Town: The town of Redondo is quite small but very friendly.
 During their free time, students are encouraged to explore and familiarize themselves with the town.
 Free wi-fi is available in several public spaces around town.
-If you’d like to get a phone plan (a cellular data plan is highly recommended) you must do this at the airport in Lisbon - there will be no opportunity to do this at a later time.
+If you’d like to get a phone plan (a cellular data plan is highly recommended) you must do this at the airport in Lisbon.
 Students will also have access to the outdoor community pool (wi-fi is available at the pool café) - so make sure to bring your swimsuits!
-Please remember - members of the Castelo Archaeological Project are guests to the Municipality of Redondo, and your behaviour reflects not just you, but on ours and other projects based in the town.
-Respect for the town and its residents is of the utmost importance.

-Field Trips: Each weekend, we go as a group on field trips in the region to visit historical and archaeological sites, experience cultural events like concerts and performances, and go for a swim at river beaches.
+Field Trips: Each weekend, we will go as a group on field trips in the region (and occasionally to Spain) to visit historical and archaeological sites, experience cultural events like concerts and performances, and go for a swim at river beaches.
 Trips typically take place on Saturdays with Sundays spent in Redondo relaxing, catching up on laundry, and doing chores.

 Contact Information: